Energy loss and jet quenching parameter in a thermal non-relativistic, non-commutative Yang-Mills plasma: Drag Force

 The expression (17) for the drag force is in agreement with the previous works such as [9, 26, 27, 28], only differences are definition of the constant $C$ and the critical radius $r_{c}$.
 In the special case of $\beta=a=0$ one can find,

-Particularly, if we set $\sinh\varphi=-\sqrt{1-v^{2}}$, this result is coincides with [25] at $\eta\rightarrow0$ limit and $\Lambda^{2}=1$, where $\eta$ is called the non-extremality parameter and $\Lambda$ denotes the cosmological constant.
+Particularly, if we set $\sinh\varphi=-\sqrt{1-v^{2}}$, this result is coincides with [26] at $\eta\rightarrow0$ limit and $\Lambda^{2}=1$, where $\eta$ is called the non-extremality parameter and $\Lambda$ denotes the cosmological constant.
 As we know the non-extremality parameter is related to the black hole charge $q$ [28], and the black hole charge $q$ is related to the chemical potential $(\eta\sim q\sim \frac{1}{\beta})$.
-So, it is reasonable that results of heavy quark in non-relativistic, non-commutative Yang-Mills plasma at $\beta\rightarrow0$ and $a\rightarrow0$ limits are agree with the results of the moving heavy quark through $\mathcal{N}=2$ supergravity thermal plasma at extremal limit without $B$-field.
-Both theories at mentioned limits are corresponding to moving heavy quark through $\mathcal{N}=4$ super Yang-Mills thermal plasma.\\ One can find more details about the solution of the equation (19) and explicit expressions of the drag force in the Ref.
-[1], so we use results of the Ref.
-[1] to write explicit expressions for the diffusion coefficient,
+So, it is reasonable that results of heavy quark in non-relativistic, non-commutative Yang-Mills plasma at $\beta\rightarrow0$ and $a\rightarrow0$ limits are agree with the results of the moving heavy quark through $\mathcal{N}=2$ supergravity thermal plasma at extremal limit without $B$-field [26, 27, 28].
+Both theories at mentioned limits are corresponding to moving heavy quark through $\mathcal{N}=4$ super Yang-Mills thermal plasma without the chemical potential.

-where $\mu m$ is called the drag force coefficient.
-In the quark gluon plasma the friction coefficient denoted by $\mu$.
-The parameter $D$ is a phenomenological property for non-relativistic quark.
-Because of Brownian motion, a quark with finite mass which is initially at rest in the thermal plasma should not be able to remind at rest.
-This quark will travel a distance $\sqrt{Dt}$ after time $t$.
-Therefore the diffusion constant is important parameter for the non-relativistic theory.\\ For the case of $v\ll1$ and $a r_{h}\ll1$ one can obtain,